alocken/Project-1---SQL/README.md

 - realized that each column will require to have all lowercase, updated columns manually to reflect this observation
 - reviewed the data in PostGresSQL to become familiar with what was available within each set and noted immediate areas of issue (e.g, null values, incomplete columns, etc.)
 ### Completed Part 2: Data Cleaning
-- oriented with the ecommerce database and identified potental issues that needed to be cleaned
+- oriented with the ecommerce database and identified potential issues that needed to be cleaned
 - completed the necessary queries to clean required data for the assignment and recorded the issues addressed into the cleaning_data.md file
 ### Completed Part 3: Starting with Questions
 - explored and identified the data required to answer the questions (5) presented